hylu-dev/hylu-blog/content/posts/2023/old/osu/osu_banner/index.md

 tags: ['osu', 'blender', "art"]
 ---

-I decided to make my own osu banner.
+After submitting my [last osu fanart]({{< ref "osu_fanart2"  >}}), I decided to make my own osu banner.
 My profile was looking pretty empty without one and I figured after all that work to put together my own rendition of *Enchanted Love*, **might as well put those meshes to more use**.
 I wanted to keep it fairly simple as I know I'm pretty limited in gif size and quality for it to work as a profile banner (otherwise if it's too large, the auto-compression will convert the image into a static jpeg).

 ## Designing the Banner